 - clear evidence of a business engaging in deliberate and widespread misconduct

-- compelling information a consumer product or service risks widespread harm
+- compelling information that a consumer product or service risks widespread harm

 - a strong reason to warn the public about the business or their conduct.

-We can apply to a court to carry out the following enforcement actions.
-They will decide whether to issue an order based on the strength of our application.
+We can apply to a court to make certain orders.
+The court will decide whether to issue an order or a fine based on the strength of our complaint or application.

 Prosecution or tribunal action

-We can prosecute or launch tribunal action if:
+We can prosecute or commence tribunal action if: